On this page

 Engage with key stakeholders to ensure that a science and evidence-based approach is used to develop future policy for PLFs.

-To take forward these opportunities, we have convened a task force that includes representatives from Afton Chemical, BASF, Croda, Crown Paints, Dow, Northumbrian Water, Scott Bader, Unilever, United Utilities and Walgreens Boots Alliance, to establish clear industry leadership across the markets that PLFs are so integral to.
+To take forward these opportunities, we convened a task force that included representatives from Afton Chemical, BASF, Croda, Crown Paints, Dow, Northumbrian Water, Scott Bader, Unilever, United Utilities and Walgreens Boots Alliance, to establish clear industry leadership across the markets that PLFs are so integral to.
 Meet the task force here.

 Related pages